susanw1/zscript/docs/spec/zscript-description.md

   2. "Z1 I2 T S& B2 A44 S"
   3. "Z1 I2 T S& B2 A44 S& A44 I T1 S& +22 S"

-The form 3 allows fast responses to interrupts, even when the Zcode is sent over a protocol with high latency.
+The form 3 allows fast responses to interrupts, even when the Zscript is sent over a protocol with high latency.
 The form 3 can deal with the interrupt entirely, or simply collect data for the sender to deal with, depending on how predictable the required response is,
 	it can also be used to perform some immediate remedial action, until the sender deals with it properly.
 	In form 3 interrupt handlers, execution will continue until a new line is hit, if an execution command is hit, it sets the location for the normal execution, but does not execute a 'jump'.